Visit to the Mines of Potosí

-Visiting the mines of Potosí is a trip to the interior of the land in Bolivia.
-A special trip inside Cerro Rico and where you will also meet the protectors of the mine.
+Visiting the Mines of Potosí is a trip that takes you to the interior of the land in Bolivia.
+It is a special trip inside Cerro Rico and where you will also meet the protectors of the mine.

 Índice de contenidos

 I arrived in the city of Potosí in February, with a pleasant temperature and I was already acclimatized already used to the altitude.
 This city is located more than 3,900 meters above sea level and in some places, like my hotel, it is to more than 4,000 meters above sea level.
 Where they have a nice sign indicating that they have the highest “cyber” in the world at 4100 meters above sea level.

 The day I arrived in Potosí, I asked about the area where the agencies are located.
 Because I wanted to do the tour to the Mines of Potosí, which is only and just it’s possible with a guide.
 I asked in three agencies and I hired with one that treated me well that I was well treated and that was well priced.
 It was an almost private tour since, it was just me just and with another couple with and the guide.

 - Check out: Best Travel Insurance for your trips

 We started the tour on a Saturday morning where, we met at the agency’s door and headed for the mining market.
 There, they explained a few things, such as that miners mix coca leaves with other substances, for example baking soda or stevia.
 They told us in the market, that they use it to give it better flavor and, above all, to produce more saliva makes and that the coca leaves have a greater more effect.

 In the mining market, we bought buy gifts for miners that who were are already prepared for you to give to them you.
 In the bag, you are given included in a bottle of soda, coca leaves, and cigarettes.
 Although it is not mandatory, it is more than advisable to buy something for from them.